Cobbler (v3.3.7) Debian Deployment Guide

 Mirroring the official Debian repos with the debmirror tool is fairly simple, but will require about 100GB of extra disk space on the Cobbler server.

-Since the official Debian repo will be mirrored, the source will be fully valid with trusted signatures, meaning the autoinstall (preseed) file for the PXE client will not need the APT security settings required in the DVD/ISO source method.
+Since the official Debian repo will be mirrored, the source will be fully valid with trusted signatures, meaning the autoinstall (preseed) file for the PXE client will not need the workaround portion.

 Setup debmirror